ARM-PIt/tidalconnect-picore/README.md

 * 200MB available on the SD card

 ### Installation
 The bulk of the installation is handled by the install script.
-With pCP 9 a reboot is required for the tidal_connect binary to run properly, so the install script will give a 30 second warning once it is done, and then do a backup and restart.
+With piCorePlayer 9 a reboot is required for the tidal_connect binary to run properly, so the install script will give a 30 second warning once it is done, and then do a backup and reboot.

 ```
 wget -O - https://raw.githubusercontent.com/ARM-PIt/tidalconnect-picore/main/install.sh | sh